-If you are having sex or are thinking about having sex, it’s important that you are aware of your options when it comes to having safer sex.
+Your reproductive and sexual health is an integral part of your overarching health and wellbeing.
+Whether you are having sex, are thinking about having sex, or are choosing to wait, it’s important that you are aware of your options when it comes to taking care of yourself and engaging in safe practices.
 It is also important that you have a positive and respectful approach to sexuality and sexual relationships.

 Having healthy relationships and a fulfilling sex life ultimately comes down to communication.
 Openly and honestly sharing your wants, needs, and boundaries with your partner is the best way to ensure everyone is comfortable and happy.

-Communication becomes particularly important when giving and asking for consent.
+Communication becomes essential when giving and asking for consent.
 The following are some basics on consent:

 - Enthusiastic consent is required for any kind of sex.
 It is given freely, with phrases like, “Yes!” or “I want you!” or “More!”.